Estimating Population Size with Link-Tracing Sampling: Sampling Setup and Design

 \section{Sampling Setup and Design}

-We define a population $U$ to consist of the set of units/individuals $U=\{1,2,...,N\}$ where $N$ is the unknown population size.
-Each pair of units $(i,j)$, $i,j=1,2,...,N,$ is associated with a weight $w_{ij}$ that reflects the strength of the relationship between the two units.
-In this study we use a simple approach to assigning weights and set $w_{ij}=1$ if there is a link (or predetermined relationship) from unit $i$ to unit $j$, and zero otherwise.
-We define $w_{ii}=0$ for all $i=1,2,...,N$.
+Define $U=\{1,2,...,N\}$ to be the set of units/individuals that the population is comprised of, where $N$ is the population size.
+Define $y_i$ to be the response of interest of unit $i$.
+For example, in a drug-using population the response of interest could be an indicator variable based on the use of drug-injection equipment.
+In the network graph setting, each pair of units $(i,j)$, $i,j=1,2,...,N,$ is associated with a weight $w_{ij}$ which reflects the strength of the relationship from unit $i$ to unit $j$.
+For example, such a relationship could be based on the rate at which unit $i$ approaches unit $j$ to consume illegal drugs together through sharing drug-using equipment.

-An adaptive web sampling design that is selected without replacement consists of an initial sample and adaptive additions.
-In our study we consider a practical case where a random initial sample is obtained and further recruitment is based only on the tracing of links.
-We outline this procedure in further detail below.
-More general cases of adaptive web sampling designs, that is those that permit for random jumps to be taken at intermediate steps, are explained in detail in Appendix 1 with a corresponding proof for the sufficiency result in Appendix 2.
+An adaptive sampling design which is selected without replacement typically consists of the selection of an initial sample and then further adaptive additions, and possibly conventional additions (for example, by taking random jumps; see the Appendix of this article for further information).
+In our study the design commences with the selection of an initial sample completely at random and is practical in that further recruitment is based only on tracing links.
+We outline the sample selection procedure in further detail below.

 Suppose a study is based on $K$ samples.
-For each sample $k=1,2,...,K,$ where selection is based on an initial sample of size $n_{0k}$ and a desired final sample of size $n_k$, the sample selection procedure is carried out as follows:
+For each sample $k=1,2,...,K,$ where selection is based on an initial sample of size $n_{0k}$ and a desired final sample of size $n_k>n_{0k}$, the sample selection procedure is carried out as follows:

 Step 0: Select $n_{0k}$ members completely at random.